 I’m not a fan of using animals for tourism like this, and I have seen plenty of donkeys on British beaches which are far too overloaded, but I’m not sure about these ones.

-Mount Pleasant Memorial
+2. Mount Pleasant Memorial

 The hill has a nice, albeit slightly covered by leaves, view, and there is a memorial there to all of the fallen soldiers of World War II who lived in Clovelly.

 If you want to look at the village and sea from above, there is a cliff walk that takes it all in.
 If you walk up Hobby Drive, you’ll reach the cliffs.

-Down on Clovelly high street, there’s a cottage that has been made up to resemble a fisherman’s dwelling in the 19th century, and it is one of the most interesting things to do in Clovelly.
+own on Clovelly high street, there’s a cottage that has been made up to resemble a fisherman’s dwelling in the 19th century, and it is one of the most interesting things to do in Clovelly.

 The museum illustrates the fascinating history of the author and village, complete with a poetry recital (featuring a memorable line ‘the men must work, and the woman must weep’, which made me very grateful that I wasn’t born in a 19th-century fishing village).

 Fishing was pretty much the only industry in the village, and it was vital for boats to go out to be able to afford to pay the lord of the manor.

 Upon leaving the museum, there is a traditional sweet shop.

-Lookout over the harbour
+6. Lookout over the harbour

 It is also where people would look out for fishing boats coming back to Clovelly.
-Nowadays, it is a serene and beautiful place and is a great spot to take some photos of the coastline below.
+Nowadays, it is a serene place and is a great spot to take some photos of the coastline below.

-Waterfall and Merlin’s Cave
+8. Waterfall and Merlin’s Cave

-Notable historical houses
+9. Notable historical houses